Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 Research and development

 As a future-oriented telecommunications business, we support and participate in ongoing research.
 We collaborate with various universities.
 For example, we established a professorship for software engineering (with a focus on blockchain) at the CODE University of Applied Sciences in Berlin.
-We invest in various fields of research such as the Internet of Things33 million euros in research and development within the Group in 2021.(IoT).
+We invest in various fields of research such as the Internet of Things 30 million euros in research and development in the Group in 2022.(IoT).
 We invested a total of

-We promote young and innovative business ideas.
-In the framework of our hubraum technology incubator, start-ups benefit from our experience, receive financial support and obtain access to exclusive technologies.
+We also promote young, innovative business ideas in our technology incubator hubraum and allow start-ups to benefit from our experience, and provide financial assistance and access to exclusive technologies.
 We bring young participating companies together with relevant business units within the Group, for the purpose of testing innovative technologies and new business models and bringing them to the market.
-In 2021, our technology incubator collaborated with about 100 start-ups.
+In 2022, our technology incubator collaborated with about 60 start-ups.

 With our Deutsche Telekom hubraum “5G Sustainability Award,” we highlight efforts by industry and start-ups to bring about a sustainable world.
 The award honors projects with a focus on the sustainability of 5G networks, such as projects in the areas of smart infrastructure and AI-controlled (AI = artificial intelligence) energy management.